notwa/lips/README.md

 * `.asciiz "some\ntext"`
 same as ascii, but with a null byte added to the end.

-### Unimplemented
+### Unimplemented Directives

 * `.float {numbers..}`
 `.double {numbers..}`
-writes a list of 32-bit/64-bit floating point numbers until end-of-line. this may not get implemented in vanilla Lua due to a lack of aliasing.
+writes a list of 32-bit/64-bit floating point numbers until end-of-line. this may not get implemented in vanilla Lua due to a lack of type-punning.